Tip #1: Moving on with Purpose - Set your Dance and Movement Goals

 Tip #4: Moving on with Practice - ease into dancing and moving again

 You don't have to wait until Monday to start, or when dance class resumes, to get moving again.
 You can ease into it right now and start small, knowing it's OK if it's crappy or scrappy.
 We rarely get things right the first time, and it's also hard after restarting after a long time.
+Right now it's more important o focus on having fun, building the habits of moving again.
+Let your body remember how good movement feels, and how much you love dance.
+This will help your brain associate the happiness with the moves again.
 Some ideas to start practising right at home, right now:

 - Press play on your favourite music, and start the warm-up that you remember from your last class.
 The sequence doesn't have to be perfect, just focus on your form and any guidance you remember from your teacher.